openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/README.md

 ##Open Questions

 * What should the income from the supporter program go towards?
-* What should the landing page be like, can we give members "passports"?
+* What should the landing page be like, can we give supporters "passports"?
+* Should we auutomatically re-charge supporters at the end of a calendar year?

 ##Timeline